 Gathering Pollen: Within a few days of mating the female selects a nesting site and begins to visit flowers to gather pollen and nectar for her nest.
 Many trips are needed to complete a pollen/nectar lining of the cavity.
 The pollen and nectar will provide food for the soon to hatch larva.
-The nectar and pollen also gives the female her energy to complete her tasks.
+The nectar and pollen also give the female her energy to complete her tasks.

 Finishing The Nest and Laying Eggs: Once the female collects enough pollen and nectar for her larva the nest is complete.
 The bee backs into the hole and lays an egg on top of the mass.
 Then, she creates a partition of “mud”, which doubles as the back of the next cell.
 The process continues until she has filled the cavity.
 Female eggs are laid in the back of the nest, and male eggs towards the front.

-When a bee has finished with a nest, she plugs the entrance to the tube, and then seeks out another nesting location.
-She will continue this pattern until all her eggs have been laid during her 4 week life span.
+When a bee has finished with a nest, she plugs the entrance to the tube and then seeks out another nesting location.
+She will continue this pattern until all her eggs have been laid during her 4-week lifespan.

-Hatching of Larva: Within weeks of hatching the larva will consume all of its pollen and nectar and begin to spinning a cocoon around itself and enters the pupa stage.
+Hatching of Larva: Within weeks of hatching the larva will consume all of its pollen and nectar and begin to spin a cocoon around itself and enters the pupa stage.
 Adults mature in either in the late fall or winter and hibernate inside their cocoon until spring.
 Then the mating ritual repeats.

 How Can You Attract Mason Bees?: Provide the two things they need for survival.
 Homes and a yard full of plants that contain nectar and pollen.